GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/user-scim.md

 # User Management with SCIM

-This page outlines how to do basic user management with the System for Cross-domain Identity Management - SCIM.

-## Introduction

 SCIM is a specification designed to reduce the complexity of user management operations by providing a common user schema and the patterns for exchanging this schema using HTTP in a platform-neutral fashion.
 The aim of SCIM is achieving interoperability, security, and scalability in the context of identity management.

+You can think of **SCIM** merely as a **REST API** with endpoints exposing **CRUD** functionality (create, update, retrieve and delete).

-Current version of the specification - 2.0 - is governed by the following documents: [RFC 7642](https://tools.ietf.org/html/rfc7642), [RFC 7643](https://tools.ietf.org/html/rfc7643), and [RFC 7644](https://tools.ietf.org/html/rfc7644).
+For your reference, current version of the specification - 2.0 - is governed by the following documents: [RFC 7642](https://tools.ietf.org/html/rfc7642), [RFC 7643](https://tools.ietf.org/html/rfc7643), and [RFC 7644](https://tools.ietf.org/html/rfc7644).

+## First steps: protect your API

+The SCIM protocol does not define a specific method for authentication or authorization so that you can protect your API.
+In this regard there are a few guidelines in section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644).

+Gluu Server CE allows you to protect your endpoints with [UMA](scim-uma.md).
+This is a safe and standardized approach for protecting web resources.
+For SCIM, we **strongly recommend** its usage.
+Please visit this [page](scim-uma.md) to learn more on how to protect your API appropriately.

+Alternatively, for testing purposes you can temporarily enable the test mode that uses a "Bearer token" approach.
+All examples given in this page are run under test mode and serve as a quick and easy way to start learning about SCIM.

 !!!
 Note
-    Despite the existence of an endpoint for version 1.0, we strongly encourage the usage of version 2.0 of SCIM.
+    Despite the existence of an endpoint for version 1.0 of the spec, we strongly encourage the usage of version 2.0 of SCIM.

-The SCIM protocol does not define a specific scheme for authentication or authorization.
-In section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644) a few guidelines are given that implementors may embrace.
-We suggest protecting your SCIM endpoints with [UMA](scim-uma.md), however, for testing purposes you can temporarily enable the test mode that uses a "Bearer token" approach.

-## Using test mode (v2.4.4+)
+## Using test mode

 !!!
 Warning
     Test mode is a weak security approach to protect your service.
 This feature could be changed or removed in future releases of Gluu Server.